claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/README.md

 # Pravega File API (Draft Proposal)

 The Pravega File API is very similar to the event API.
-It provides new methods to allow reading or writing of events containing arbitrary byte sequences using `java.io.InputStream` or `java.io.OutputStream` interfaces.
-I called it the "file stream" API because I didn't want to call it the "stream stream" API.
+`FileStreamWriter` extends `EventStreamWriter<ByteBuffer>` and has additional methods to write event content as a `java.io.OutputStream`.
+`FileStreamReader` extends `EventStreamReader<ByteBuffer>` and has additional methods to read event content as a `java.io.InputStream`.

-Assuming this can be implemented, it has all the functionality of the non-transactional event API and byte stream API combined.
+It has all the functionality of the non-transactional event API and byte stream API combined.
 It supports routing keys, multiple segments, reader groups, events of unlimited size, and does not require the user to implement framing.

 The intent is to have an unbounded sequence of events.